-Her academic writings include topics on China’s party organization, triangular transnationalism of electronic communities, cyberspace governance, women’s rights in China, China’s second-generation identification card and RFID technology, smart card technology and e-government security, protection of genomic privacy data, health biometrics and privacy in China and the United States, robotics and ethics in deep-sea mining, content and sentiment surveillance, and computing education ethics.
+Her academic writings include topics on China’s party organization, triangular transnationalism of electronic communities, cyberspace governance, women’s rights in China, China’s second-generation identification card and RFID technology, smart card technology and e-government security, G-8 and digital divide, government responsibility to society in scientific reform, protection of genomic privacy data, health biometrics and privacy in China and the United States, robotics and ethics in deep-sea mining, content and sentiment surveillance, computing education ethics, and heart transplant primary graft dysfunction with machine learning.

-Her current research focuses on socio-economic determinants and machine learning affecting fairness and research integrity, cultural humility in explainable AI (XAI) for health care, local to global governance of responsible AI and generative AI, AI-oriented infoveillance and health disparities, and digital transformation amid geopolitical conflict and cultural fractures.
-She is a Principal Investigator of a multidisciplinary team of researchers in biomedical informatics, biology, computer science, engineering, medicine, psychology, and political science as recipients of an AIM-AHEAD grant of the National Institutes of Health studying “Addressing Health Disparities in Heart Transplant through Fair AI/ML Approaches.”
+Her current research focuses on dynamic ethical frameworks in digital twin technology in healthcare, socio-economic determinants and machine learning affecting fairness and research integrity, cultural humility in explainable AI (XAI) for healthcare, local to global governance of responsible AI and generative AI, and digital transformation amid geopolitical conflict and cultural fractures.
+She served as the contact leader and a Principal Investigator of a multidisciplinary team of PI researchers in biomedical informatics, biology, computer science, engineering, medicine, psychology, and political science as recipients of an AIM-AHEAD grant of the National Institutes of Health researching “Addressing Health Inconsistencies in Heart Transplant through Fair AI/ML Approaches” in 2023 -2024 and 2024-2025.
+She is currently a co-PI of an NIH mixture of experts in digital twin technology multidisciplinary research team.

-Dr. Brown is a member of the American Medical Informatics Association, American Political Science Association, American Public Health Association, Association for Asian Studies, Association for Computing Machinery, Black in AI, Health Information Management Systems Society (HIMSS), IEEE, National Conference of Black Political Scientists, and Women in AI.
+Dr. Brown is a member of the American Medical Informatics Association, American Political Science Association, American Public Health Association, Association for Asian Studies, Association for Computing Machinery, Digital Twin for Health Society, Health Information Management Systems Society (HIMSS), and IEEE.

 Courses Taught